Skip to content

 Introduction

-In the previous chapter, we explored the concept of views, but if you only use them in isolation, you are not unlocking their full potential.
-The real magic happens when you chain views together—just like Unix pipes, where the output of one operation becomes the input of the next.
+In the previous chapter, we explored the concept of views, but if we only use them in isolation, we haven't fully unleashed their power.
+The real magic happens when we chain views together—much like Unix pipelines, where the output of one operation immediately becomes the input for the next.

-In this chapter, we focus on practical application—how to use Ranges and pipelines to write elegant and efficient code in embedded projects.
+In this chapter, we focus on practice—how to use Ranges and pipelines in embedded projects to write code that is both elegant and efficient.

 The Pipe Operator: The Unix Philosophy in C++